myself659/zku-assignments/2-week2/week2.md

 ## 1. What is Semaphore?
 Explain in brief how it works?
 What applications can be developed using Semaphore (mention 3-4)?

 Semaphore is a zero-knowledge gadget which allows Ethereum users to prove their membership of a set which they had previously joined without revealing their original identity.

+Consider Alice, Bob, and Charlie, who are users of an application built on Semaphore.
+They each register an identity into the application contract.
+Later, Alice can prove that she is part of the set of registered identities {Alice, Bob, Charlie}, without revealing that she is Alice.
+When she does so, she can broadcast an arbitrary string.
+Note that the contract ensures that she can only do so once within the context of an external nullifier.
+A simple way to understand an external nullifier is to think of it as a topic, towards which each user may only respond once.
+It serves different functions depending on the nature of the application which uses Semaphore.

 Semaphore's Application Scenarios is as follow: